 , which are appetizers similar to the tapas served in Spain.
 Most bars technically close at 2 am, but people usually keep partying.
 Bars rarely close completely until 4 am on the weekend.
 However, many bars close at midnight during the week.

 El Pueblo in Barrio Tournon is home to two wildly popular discos.
 San Pedro, the university district, has alternative clubs featuring jazz, rock and blues music on weekends, as well as the popular Calle Amargura, full of bars, restaurants and cafes.
 The bar scene in the Escazu area also is hopping and tends to draw a more upscale crowd.
 Consult with the front-desk personnel at your hotel or look in the English-language newspaper, The Tico Times, for your best bets.

-Until a few years ago, visitors to San Jose were hard-pressed to find alternatives to the local menu of rice and beans combined with beef, fish or chicken.
+Visitors to San Jose used to be hard-pressed to find alternatives to the local menu of rice and beans combined with beef, fish or chicken.
 The most familiar regional dish has long been gallo pinto

 , a blend of black beans, white rice and spices typically served at breakfast (Ticos often eat massive quantities of food at the morning meal).
 Many visitors become fond of it and request gallo pinto